Western Market (Washington, D.C.)

-Western Market is a market that was located in the city of Washington, D.C.
+Western Market was a market located in the city of Washington, D.C.
 It originally opened in 1802 and closed in 1961.

 History

 Original Market

-Western Market was one of the three marketplaces planned in Pierre L'Enfant's plan for Washington, DC.
+Western Market was one of the three marketplaces planned in Pierre L'Enfant's plan for Washington, D.C.
 It also included Center Market and Eastern Market.
 It was opened in 1802 on 20th and H Streets, in the block between H and I Streets NW, 20th and 21st Streets NW, and Pennsylvania Avenue NW.
 This market closed in 1856.

 Second Market

 After its closing, Western Market moved to a new location at 21st and K Streets NW.
 This market closed in 1961 and was demolished to make room for an office building to be built on that block.
 This left Eastern Market to be the only one of the original three markets (Western, Center, and Eastern) left open.

 Appearance

 Original Market

 It is unknown what the market located at 20th and H Streets looked like.